ubclaunchpad/ledge-it/client/README.md

 which should give you the version of `node` you have installed.
 If you do not have node installed please follow the instructions [here](https://nodejs.org/en/download/).

-Inside the `/client` directory terminal, run `npm install` to install all dependencies.
+Run `npm install` to install all dependencies.

 #### Expo